 1. Housing 2.
 Health 3.
 Heritage 4.
 Crime 5.
 Social 6.
 Biodiversity and Green Infrastructure 7.
 Environment and Landscape 8.
 Natural Resources and Flooding 9.
 Waste 10.
 Energy and Climate Change 11.
 Transport 12.
 Employment 13.
 Innovation 14.
-Economic Structure Option A - include a policy - + + + ++ + Option B - no policy (No Part 2 local plan policy) + 1 - -
+Economic Structure Option A - include a policy + + + ++ + - Option B - no policy (No Part 2 local plan policy) ++ - - -

-9.107 Option A has significant positive effects on the health, social, biodiversity and green infrastructure, and transport objectives; whilst Option B has converse effects.
-Having a policy may only negatively affect one objective, option A for the housing objective through Green Belt consistent control.

-9.108 Through the local plan process, it has been decided to include a policy on designating Local Green Spaces.
+- 9.106 The policy has significant positive effects on the health, social, biodiversity and green infrastructure, and transport objectives.
+The only negative effects relate to the potential restrictions to locations for development. - 9.107 Through the local plan process, it has been decided to include a policy on designating Local Green Spaces.